 Make sure the deadlines you set are reasonable.
 Sometimes you depend on other people or know that things could go wrong.
 If that’s the case, take it into account and leave a little room for error.

 Put your tasks (not just entire projects) in order based on the deadline.
 Depending on the platform you choose, this can be done using various methods.
 The most common are lists and calendars.
-In list form, keep the nearest date at the top of the list and the later dates toward the bottom.
-In calendar form, just put each task on the date it is due.
+In list form, keep the nearest date at the top of the list, and the later dates toward the bottom.
+In the calendar form, just put each task on the date it is due.

 Within the timeline, look at the importance of each task.
 If there are 3 task deadlines on the same day, put the most urgent or important work at the top of the list.
 If you are a little behind and didn’t get to a task or two one day, make sure they are at the top of the list for the next day.